 All this means that if the content doesn’t look appealing withing a few seconds, your readers will bounce somewhere else and never see how good your content even is.
 Ultimately, attention is the ultimate scarce resource and formatting earns you the first 30 seconds of it.

-The good news is, there are also elements of formatting that can directly increase your bottom line and how much traffic you're getting.
-I'll get to these in a minute.
+The good news is, there are also elements of formatting that can directly increase your bottom line and how

 What is good content formatting?

 While I can’t say I have the absolute answer to that question, here’s what I’ve learned on the subject by running my own authority sites: